kubernetes-sigs/application/README.md

         <td>spec.descriptor.type</td>
         <td>string</td>
         <td>The type of the application (e.g. WordPress, MySQL, Cassandra).
 You can have many applications of different
         names in the same namespace.
-They type field is used to indicate that they are all the same type of application.
+The type field is used to indicate that they are all the same type of application.
         </td>
     </tr>
     <tr>